blue-sky-sea/Mizuki-GIS/README.md

 ## Futrue Work
 to relaize Dynamic map

-Comibined with my Travel WEB
+to comibine with my Travel WEB
  -  https://github.com/blue-sky-sea/MCTS-TRAVEL-PLAN

 more map type and real-time COVID info